 This user has not added any information to their profile yet.

 RONIT KIRCHMAN is a composer, music producer, songwriter, singer, conductor, and multi-instrumentalist.
 She creates music for film and television, theater and dance, multimedia installations, and the concert stage.
 She is also an accomplished visual artist and author.

 Recognized in the press as “an extremely original voice” with “a virtuoso touch”, and “a truly unique force in the entertainment industry”, Ronit is probably best known for her innovative, genre-bending score for The Sinner—the acclaimed Emmy and Golden Globe-nominated anthology series executive produced by Jessica Biel and recently renewed for Season 4.
 Ronit's score for The Sinner was recently named one of IndieWire's Best TV Scores of 2020.
 Ronit's score for Evil Eye, a dramatic thriller feature from Amazon Studios/Blumhouse, was awarded the 2021 Hollywood Music In Media Award for Best Original Score: TV/Streamed Movie.
 Other projects include the dystopian episodic series Limetown based on the hit podcast.
 Ronit’s widely varied film scores include the features Zen and the Art of Dying, Finding Neighbors, and The Skin I'm In, as well as The Golden Age of Fish, Say You Love Me, and Gowanus, Brooklyn among others.
 Ronit’s soundtracks and composition albums are commercially available through Lakeshore Records and Wild River Records.

 Kirchman is known for her impressive stylistic breadth, depth, and originality, as well as a remarkable cross-disciplinary understanding of storytelling and creative collaboration.
-Ronit is the first-ever recipient of the Sundance Institute Time Warner Foundation Fellowship in Film Music, and has also been awarded two BMI awards, a Jerry Goldsmith nomination for Best Television Score, the Sundance Composers Lab and Documentary Composers Lab Fellowships, BMI Conductors Fellowship, and a Subito grant from the American Composers Forum.
+Ronit was the first-ever recipient of the Sundance Institute Time Warner Foundation Fellowship in Film Music, and has also been awarded two BMI awards, a Jerry Goldsmith nomination for Best Television Score, the Sundance Composers Lab and Documentary Composers Lab Fellowships, BMI Conductors Fellowship, and a Subito grant from the American Composers Forum.